SnowConvert: Function References for Teradata¶

 Returns¶

-The first day of the year using the ISO calendar.
+The first day of the year according to the ISO calendar standard.

 Usage example¶